gatsbyjs/gatsby/docs/docs/why-gatsby-uses-graphql.md

 1. The result of the query is added to the template component as the `data` prop.
 2. The image path was automatically converted by the Sharp transformer into a “child node” that includes optimized versions of the image.
-3. The query uses a [GraphQL fragment](/plugins/gatsby-image/#fragments) to query all the required data for optimized images.
-GraphQL fragments _do not work_ in the GraphQL Playground.
-4. The `img` tag has been swapped out for a `gatsby-image` component named `Image`.
+3. The `img` tag has been swapped out for a `gatsby-plugin-image` component named `GatsbyImage`.
 Instead of a `src` attribute, it accepts an object with optimized image data.

 Save this file, run `gatsby develop`, then open `http://localhost:8000/gql/purple-hat/`: